Chaos-Taxi/Strength-Methodology/_posts/2018-11-08-Agile-Manifesto.md

 >Give them the environment and support they need,
 >and trust them to get the job done.

 This is where most of the so-called agilists fail to act by Agile Manifesto.
-They often lack respect to the individuals who are, if not experts, still better proffesionals considering their fild of expertise, than the "agile" project manager.
+They often lack respect to the individuals who are, if not experts, still better professionals considering their field of expertise, than the "agile" project manager.
 That makes the manager involve too much in other people's work, which breaks the important "machine gears", one by one.
-Making further "machine" agility and reilability for change lower.
+Making further "machine" agility and reliability for change lower.
 Which is counter agile.

 >The most efficient and effective method of
 >conveying information to and within a development